 “It’s no longer us vs. them,” Jeffers said of contractors, designers and engineers.

 While architects themselves haven’t put themselves at center stage in Idaho construction and real estate, Idaho is not without its notable buildings.
-There’s a Frank Lloyd Wright house in Sweet, and the Idaho Statehouse, a source of local pride, was designed by Boise firm Tourtellotte and Hummel.
+There’s a Frank Lloyd Wright house in Bliss, and the Idaho Statehouse, a source of local pride, was designed by Boise firm Tourtellotte and Hummel.
 The concrete Intermountain Gas building in Boise, built in the Brutalist style, is the only building in Idaho that has received a national design award, Day said.

 One of Jeffers’ favorites is a home called River Place, designed by Paul F. Hirzel, in the Idaho town of Juliaetta on the Potlatch River.
 Others are the Modern Hotel renovation in Boise, by Trout Architects; the University of Idaho’s J.A.
 Albertson College of Business and Economics, by Design West Architects; and U of I’s Kibbie Dome, which in 1976 won a structural engineering award from the American Society of Civil Engineers for its pioneering use of an engineered wood product.